-How the Shenandoah Valley voted in Virginia's 2019 elections
+How the Shenandoah Valley voted in Virginia’s 2019 elections

 Waynesboro remained safely Republican, but the races were closer than in Augusta County.

-Waynesboro voters cast 2,998 ballots for Republican John Avoli and 2,102 for Democrat Jennifer Lewis.
+Waynesboro voters cast 2,998 ballots for Republican Emmett Hanger and 2,102 for Democrat Annette Hyde.

 Waynesboro voters cast 2,772 ballots for Republican John Avoli and 2,367 for Democrat Jennifer Lewis.